An Introduction to Double/Debiased Machine Learning: Introduction

-where $m$ is a user-specified moment (or score) function and $W$ represents observable variables. $\eta_0$ is a so-called nuisance (or auxiliary) parameter, which is not of direct interest but is needed for learning $\theta_0$.
-This setting applies to many practical empirical problems.
-For example, this structure encompasses settings where the target parameters are regression coefficients in cross-sectional or panel regressions, average treatment effects, parameters in linear instrumental variables models, local average treatment effects, dynamic treatment effects in staggered adoption designs, parameters in nonlinear structural models, and many others.
+Here, $m$ is a score (or moment) function and $W$ again denotes observed random variables.
+The parameter $\eta_0$ denotes a nuisance object, which is not of direct interest but is used to define $\theta_0$. $\eta_0$ is often high-dimensional.
+For example, $\eta_0$ will represent a vector of conditional expectation functions in many interesting cases.
+This \emph{semi-parametric} structure encompasses the regression example above, where the target parameter is the coefficient on $D$.
+It more generally applies to the estimation of many other canonical parameters, including average treatment effects, parameters in linear instrumental variables models, local average treatment effects, dynamic treatment effects in staggered adoption designs, and parameters in nonlinear structural models.

-In many settings, the unknown parameter of interest $\theta_0$ is low-dimensional and would be straightforward to estimate from the sample analogue of \eqref{eq: intro moment} if the nuisance parameter $\eta_0$ were known.
-However, because $\eta_0$ captures auxiliary objects such as the relation between the outcome and controls in a regression, it is often also unknown.
-Researchers must thus rely on auxiliary estimators $\hat{\eta}$ in place of $\eta_0$ when estimating $\theta_0$.
-Using $\hat\eta$ in place of $\eta_0$ complicates statistical learning of the target parameter, $\theta_0$, because estimation error in the nuisance parameter can propagate and have a large impact on the resulting plug-in estimator of $\theta_0$.